 Even before you walk into a Friday’s restaurant you know exactly what the décor will be inside, don’t you?
 A bike or a guitar hanging from the ceiling, the red and white stripes on the walls.
 They make it is easy for hungry diners driving down the road to decide between Pop’s Grub House and them.

-If you haven’t already, develop your logo, your company colors, your fonts, and your stationary.
+If you haven’t already, develop your logo, your company colors, your fonts, and your stationery.
 Use the same branding in all of your advertising, your imprinted vehicles, your showroom signage, and your social media.
 In other words, put up your “Stripes” so potential clients find you and recognize you.
+You can then build upon your customer base, and help figure out your customer metrics (net promoter score) as you continue to grow.

 3. Develop a system for everything you do.